-CHAPTER 25 Competitive Strategies
+24 Competitive Strategies

 Organizations today face many challenges if they are to survive in a continuously changing and highly competitive environment.
 They must achieve three concurrent goals: customer satisfaction, market domination and increased profitability.
-They must not only complement existing roles, but also continually embrace opportunities and seek the next new competitive advantage.
+They must not only meet current customer needs, but also continually embrace opportunities and seek the next new competitive advantage.

-Today the information service market is characterized by intense competition.
-Taking a proactive management approach, developing a marketing-oriented culture and providing consistently higher-quality customer services and new product offerings ahead of competitors are some of the most important means of differentiating services and stimulating customer referral.
-Originally the argument for this was on a strictly competitive and localized basis.
-There is now a more pressing reason for providing quality and innovative customer services.
-The virtual world typified by the World Wide Web and social media is a source of instantaneous and personal customer experiences, reactions and communication.
+Today the information service market is characterized by intense competition and is driven by digital or virtual services.
+The virtual world typified by Web 3.0 and 4.0 applications, Facebook, Twitter and other social media sources delivers instantaneous and personal customer experiences, reactions and communication.
 News now spreads instantaneously and globally about positive and negative customer experiences.
 Customers share their experiences through social networking channels in a candid and forthright manner.
-As such these media present immediate opportunities and threats to organizations in terms of service delivery and customer retention and relationships.
+As such the virtual world presents immediate opportunities and threats to organizations in terms of service delivery and customer retention and relationships.
+Information services must take a proactive management approach, developing a marketing-oriented culture and providing consistently higher-quality online customer e-services.

+A market is a set of individuals, groups or institutions that are actual or potential customers for a product or service.
 Strategic marketing is part of the total planning process and assists the organization to remain competitive.
-Strategic marketing makes use of many of the concepts and functions of strategic planning.
+In considering future markets, strategic marketing makes use of many of the concepts and functions of strategic planning.
 Strategic marketing strategies ensure viable market positions and programmes for the sustainability and success of the information service.

 Market segments comprise individuals or groups who are actual or potential customers of the information service.
-Markets can be divided according to need, product, preferred means of contact, demography and geography; each market having its own particular characteristics.
-Market targeting involves the evaluation, selection and concentration on the desired market segments.
+Markets can be divided according to need, product, preferred means of contact, demography and geography, each market having its own particular characteristics.
+Market targeting involves the evaluation of, selection of and concentration on the desired market segments.
 There are three strategies for market targeting: undifferentiated marketing, differentiated marketing and concentrated marketing.

 Various analyses assist marketing strategies.
 These are exchange system analysis, image analysis, customer satisfaction studies, competitive portfolio analysis and product life cycles.
 The exchange system analysis is useful as it enables the information services manager to identify what the customers are prepared to exchange for the services that the information service offers.
-Its importance lies in the fact that both tangible and intangible items can be identified, including the more esoteric values that the information services or in justifying existing services in a financially constrained environment.
+Its importance lies in the fact that both tangible and intangible items can be identified, including the more esoteric values that the information service community may hold.
+This may be useful information when planning new e-services or in justifying existing services in a financially constrained environment.
 Customer expectations are always increasing and customer satisfaction studies determine whether customer expectations for services are higher or lower than those being provided.
 Product life cycles and product portfolio matrices help the information service to determine which areas have the potential for growth.
-Finally, diversification and service rejuvenation can help to instil new growth into ailing services.
+Finally, diversification and service rejuvenation can help to instil new growth in ailing services.